akashravichandran/akashravichandran/_posts/jovianml/2020-05-24-jovianml-assignment1.md

     RuntimeError: "abs_cpu" not implemented for 'Bool'

-Explanation about example

-- The first example applies the abs function to a scalar tensor
-- The second example applies the abs function to a one dimensional tensor
-- The third example breaks when abs is applied to boolean.
+The third example breaks when abs is applied to boolean.

 ## Function 5 - torch.arange